 Idioms are group of words that have a meaning that is unrelated to the individual words in the group.
 For example, It’s raining cats and dogs. is an idiom that means it is raining very heavily (lots of rain coming down fast and hard).
 This idiom is easier than others because it does have one word “rain” that tells you what it is about.
 However, it certainly doesn’t mean that cats and dogs are falling from the sky!

 Many idioms do not have words that help you understand them.
 For example: Shooting the breeze means chatting casually with someone.
 You cannot tell by the words alone what this means, can you?
 It’s not about guns or taking pictures or the wind.
 There is nothing to help you know that it is about talking.

 Where do idioms come from?

 Different idioms come from different places.
 Sometimes, there are different explanations, and we don’t always know which is fact and which is fiction.
-There are two explanations for the origin of raining cats and dogs.
-One states that it may come from a Greek expression cata doxa, which means “contrary to experience or belief.”
+There are multiple explanations for the origin of raining cats and dogs.
+One states that it may come from a Greek expression cata doxa, which means contrary to experience or belief.
 Another says that during heavy rains in England during the 17th century, it rained so much that the streets became rivers carrying dead cats and dogs that did not survive the flooding.

 Why are idioms important to learn?

 Idioms are very common in English.
 There are thousands of them!
 You hear them on TV shows and in movies.
-Native speakers use them often, but they are difficult for non-native speakers to understand without learning them one by one.
+Native speakers use them often, but they are difficult for non-native speakers to understand without learning them.

 When teachers are speaking to you, they will often try to avoid using idiomatic language because they know that you might not understand them.
 If you are speaking with someone who says something you don’t understand, it is a great opportunity to learn!
-Simply say, “Sorry, what does ________________ mean?”
-In most cases, especially if they are a teacher, they will be happy to explain!
+Simply say, “Sorry, what does that mean?”
+In most cases, especially if they are a teacher, they will be happy to explain.